jerrymarino/swiftyswiftvim/README.md

 ### Ideas for starter projects

-- Improve build system and dependency integration
+- Improve readme and setup guide in iCompleteMe or iCMD
 - Design an end to end integration testing system
 - Get `GoToDefinition` working end to end
 - Implement a semantic search engine

-### Ideas for YCM starter projects

-- Integrate Diagnostic support with YouCompleteMe
-- Add support for Swift `.ycm_extra_conf`s in YCMD.

 ## Acknowledgements